Black Pearl (yacht)

 Black Pearl is a sailing yacht launched in 2016, which is 106.7 m in length.
 It has three DynaRig masts supporting a sail area of 2,900 m2.
 The yacht was known during its build process originally as Oceanco Y712 and thereafter as "Project Solar".
 The hull is steel, the superstructure aluminum, and the masts carbon fiber.
 The yacht is owned by the family of Russian billionaire Oleg Burlakov, who died in 2021.

-It is expected that Black Pearl can cross the Atlantic using only 20 litre of fuel, aided by regenerative technologies.
+As of 2018 when designed, it was expected that Black Pearl could cross the Atlantic using only 20 litre of fuel, aided by regenerative technologies.
 One key technology to support this is to use the speed of the vessel through the water under sail to generate electricity with a variable pitch propeller.
 The yacht also features heat capture technologies and large scale storage batteries to capture energy generated but not immediately used.

 Background

 In the 21st century, the largest sailing yachts greatly increased in size.
-In the 1990s, even 40 m long was considered a large boat, said one yacht designer looking back.
+In the 1990s, even 40 m long was considered a large boat.
 Yachts like Athena and Mirabella V were a big increase, and followed by Maltese Falcon.
 In the 2010s, a host of similar and larger yachts came to fruition, including Sailing Yacht A, Aquijo, and Black Pearl.

 While these vessels are large for sailing yachts, this size is more common among motor yachts.
 There are quite a number of large sailing vessels for other purposes, especially those for passenger cruises.